Oomaxpro/moodle-auth_oomax/README.md

 ### Configure the plugin. ###

-This plugin does not need any configuring to work, it does require an OOMAX subscription
+This plugin does not need any configuring to work, it does require an OOMAX subscription.

 ### Plugin functionality ###